About a Residential Community

 Living and forming a community with people of different backgrounds, experiences, and views can be personally rewarding and intellectually stimulating.
 It is a part of a student's education experience.

 Living with another person can be exciting and, at times, challenging.
 Communication is the key to a healthy relationship with your roommate and floor mates.
-Take advantage of the resources provided and complete a Roommate Agreement Form.
-This form is available from your RA and is a great starting point for discussion.
+Refer to our information on living with a roommate for suggestions.